openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 ## Alternatives

-Leave things as is, i.e. encode every new cloud platform statically into "openshift/api" from the beginning of a technical enablement process.
+Leave things as is, i.e., encode every new cloud platform statically into "openshift/api" from the beginning of a technical enablement process.

+### Proceed to use "None" Platform type

-Also, we could proceed to leverage PlatformType "None".
+We could proceed to leverage PlatformType "None"; however, there are some difficulties that need to be worked around somehow, some examples:

+* No defined mechanism to set `--cloud-provider=external` arg to kubelet/KCM/apiserver without merges and further revendoring of "openshift/api", at the moment, decision-making here is tied to the PlatformType.
+  - This might be solved by creating additional documentation and mechanisms for propagating and controlling additional flags on kubelet/KCM/apiserver.
+  - Possible approach proposed in this EP, but an alternative API / mechanism is possible.

+* No way to extend machine-api and deliver a new provider without merges to "openshift/machine-api-operator" and "openshift/api" repos.
+  - This might be solved by teaching the MachineAPI operator to deploy platform-independent components despite a platform type.

 ## Infrastructure Needed